 Dupuytren's disease is a common hand disorder which causes the fingers to contract, in many cases causing considerable disability.
 It's particularly prevalent in Northern Europe but whilst surgery can restore full hand function, recovery from the surgery has traditionally included patients' being required to wear a night splint for up to six months.
 Through our research (SCoRD trial), we identified that routine night-time splinting is no more effective than providing splints only when a contracture recurs (in a minority of patients).
 The impact of our research has resulted in saving therapists time, fewer hospital visits and lessening inconvenience to patients from wearing a splint.
 It has informed treatment and policy guidelines here in the UK, in the USA and in New Zealand.

 For further information contact Christina Jerosch-Herold.

 Growing the evidence for exercise therapy

 The burden of managing chronic diseases presents one of the major healthcare challenges of the 21st century.
 And whilst the positive role of exercise in managing many long-term conditions is increasingly recognised, there are still a large number of research questions to be answered.
 These include developing knowledge about how exercise therapy can be optimised to maximise health benefits and understanding both the role of exercise in disease modification and why some patients respond differently to others to exercise therapy.
-Through our research we have helped to build a robust evidence base for the use of exercise in the management of many long-term conditions, such as in the UK National Cancer Survivorship Self-Management Initiative.
+Through our research we have helped to build a robust evidence base for the use of exercise in the management of many long-term conditions.

 Improving standards for care home residents